ZackPlauche/js-navigator-test/README.md

 ## Notes

 - This app uses the Contact Picker API, which is currently supported mainly in Chrome on Android (version 80+)
-- The contacts are never sent to the server; all processing happens locally in your browser
+- The contacts are never sent to any server; all processing happens locally in your browser
 - On supported browsers, you'll see a native contact picker UI when you tap "Get Contacts"
 - This is a demo application intended for testing purposes only